hitting1024/IndexedListViewForAndroid/README.md

 ### Set up

-Define a layout of jp.hitting.android.view.IndexedListView in layout.xml.
+Define a layout of jp.hitting.android.indexedlist.IndexedListView in layout.xml.

 IndexedListView has the following attributes.